yeehaa123/elab/CHAT/platform.md

 Coding the Humanities – Platform as Interface

 ## Platform

-Staffing requirements, in time and money, for each year of the project:

-How many PhDs?
-How many post-docs?
-How many researchers?

-IT costs?
-Any hardware or software acquisition costs?
-Infrastructural requirements = server space for building platform?
-Travel costs? yes. researchers publish for conferences

 Partners: Robin Boast (UvA), Jan Hein Hoogstad (UvA), Katja Kwastek (VU), Sabrina Sauer (UvA), Ginette Verstraete (VU), Joris van Zundert